danielbodart/portical/README.md

 # Portical

 ## Overview
-Portical is a docker container designed to manage UPnP port forwarding rules for Docker containers.
+Portical manages UPnP port forwarding rules for Docker containers.
-It allows users to set up port forwarding just by setting a single label on their container.
+Set one label on a container and its ports are forwarded on your internet gateway.
 It was inspired by [Traefik Proxy](https://traefik.io/traefik/) autoconfiguration of HTTP port forwarding rules.

 ## Requirements